WxTu/DFCN/README.md

 ## Preparation

 We adopt six datasets in total, including three graph datasets (ACM, DBLP, and CITE) and three non-graph datasets (USPS, HHAR, and REUT).
-To train a model on these datasets, please download datasets from [Baidu Cloud](https://pan.baidu.com/s/1qmKGpQbzdq-DBYmgmqC_0A) (access code: 6p37) or [SDCN](https://github.com/bdy9527/SDCN).
+To train a model on these datasets, please download them from [Baidu Cloud](https://pan.baidu.com/s/1qmKGpQbzdq-DBYmgmqC_0A) (access code: 6p37) or [SDCN](https://github.com/bdy9527/SDCN).

 ## Code Structure & Usage